quixio/template-prometheus-monitoring/prometheus-pushgateway/README.md

 The Prometheus `Pushgateway` is an official pattern/offering by Prometheus to allow a single endpoint that any number of non-static applications can collectively publish their metrics to.
 Prometheus then scrapes the `Pushgateway` for this data.

-## How to Use

-There is nothing special to configure here if deploying with this template.

-In general, just ensure that Prometheus is scraping this service in its configuration.